Eye & Vision Exams

 We test how well you mind your p’s and q’s, b’s and d’s and even short words like “was” and “saw.”
 When children over the age of 7 persistently confuse these letters, there may be a visual perception problem.

-Visual Memory
+Visual Memory and Visual Perception

-This portion of the exam determines how well are you able to gather, store, and recall information collected by the eyes.
+This portion of the exam determines how well you are able to gather, store, and recall information collected by the eyes.

 Visual Motor Integration Testing